Naira98/TheWildOasis-EmployeeDashboard/README.md

-# The hotel's internal website
+# Airbnb Clone
-## Offers a centralized dashboard where staff can effortlessly monitor hotel statistics and have real-time access to reservation details, allowing staff to track bookings, manage check-ins and check-outs with ease.
+## The hotel's internal website offers a centralized dashboard where staff can effortlessly monitor hotel statistics and have real-time access to reservation details, allowing staff to track bookings, manage check-ins and check-outs with ease.

 ### Technologies